EclipseFdn/ecdtools.eclipse.org/content/initiatives/extensions-to-lsp-dap-and-tracing-p.md

 In our experience integrating language server protocols (LSP), and emerging debug adapter protocols (DAP) causes a major decrease in IDE maintenance due to offloading of the heavy-lifting to Language Servers.
 IDEs then are only responsible to present the results of the processing.

 LSP and DAP are critical pieces of emerging cloud-based and containerized IDEs such as Theia and Che.

-Work is needed to establish a standard for tracing that can mirror the benefits seen by LSP and DAP.